forgeservicelab/forge.forge-piwik/README.md

 $ ansible-galaxy install -r requirements.yml
 ````

 3. Check the inventory file and make sure that your server instance is correctly indicated there.
-Also, put the server certificate corresponding forgeservicelab.fi.key into ./roles/forge_ssl/files/forgeservicelab.fi.key.
+Also, put the server certificate corresponding forgeservicelab.fi.key into ./roles/forge_ssl/files/forgeservicelab.fi.key and check the group_vars/all.yml has information about the certificate files.
 Set the ip_range extra variable to be the address where you want to have access to piwik from

 ````
 $ ansible-playbook -i inventory site.yml --extra-vars "ip_range=83.150.108.249"